 An assessment is made at each financial reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the recoverable amount is estimated.
 A previously recognized impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 The recoverable amount cannot exceed the carrying amount that would have been determined, net of depreciation and amortization, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in the consolidated statements of income unless the asset is carried at revalued amount, in which case, the reversal is treated as a revaluation increase.
-After such reversal, the depreciation and amortization charge is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.
+Such reversal is recognized in the consolidated statements of income unless the asset is carried at revalued amount, in which case, the reversal is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.